MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 > * Dependent dropdowns require Adaptive Card schema version 1.6 or later.
 > * Dependent dropdowns aren't available in [Government Community Cloud (GCC), GCC High, and Department of Defense (DOD)](~/concepts/app-fundamentals-overview.md#government-community-cloud) environments.

-Dependent dropdowns are dropdown lists where the input values in a dropdown list depend on an another input value.
+Dependent dropdowns are dropdown lists where the options in a list depend on the value of another input field.
 You can design Adaptive Cards in Teams that contain dependent dropdowns with dynamic typeahead search.
 Dependent dropdowns make Adaptive Cards more intuitive by limiting options to relevant choices and preventing invalid data entries.

 For example, when you have two dropdown lists in an Adaptive Card: one for selecting a country and another for selecting a specific city within that country.